rubaiat-hossain/rubaiat-hossain.github.io/_posts/2024-03-23-Pwn-Hack the Box-Codify.md

 uid=9(news) gid=9(news) groups=9(news)
 ```

 This command shows that there's a user called `joshua` on this system.
 We can now try to escalate into his account from our `svc` account.
-However, before we do that, let's get a proper shell into the Codify box so that we don't have deal with putting commands in the JS editor manually.
+However, before we do that, let's get a proper shell into the Codify box so that we don't have to deal with putting commands in the JS editor manually.

-### Spawn Reverse Shell into Codify
+## Spawn Reverse Shell into Codify

 We can spawn a TCP reverse shell into the box by downloading the following shell script into Codify and executing it.
 Open a text editor and paste the following snippet and name the file as `shell.sh`